ednailson/calculating-discount/README.md

 ##### Dump

-The services does not have an way to create users or products.
+The services do not have a way to create users or products.
 So I have created a dump for the database.

 You can check out the [products](dump_db/products.json) and the [users](dump_db/users.json) created [here](dump_db).